 Having to grind for experience and rewards is not only common but generally the standard for RPGs like The Witcher 3.

-With that said, the game can be a little stingy when it comes to doling out rewards for slaying monsters and other enemies.
+With that said, the game can be a little miserly when it comes to doling out rewards for slaying monsters and other enemies.

 With the Increased Creature Loot mod, you can increase the total amount of loot that drops from monsters, animals, and even humans.